 Twickenham Stadium in Twickenham in London’s southwestern suburbs is England’s most important rugby union stadium.
-Twickenham (or Twickers) is the home ground for England’s national rugby union team and also hosts rugby union games played by the Middlesex Sevens, select Anglo-Welsh Cup, Aviva Premiership and European Rugby Champions Cup matches and the Varsity Match between Oxford and Cambridge Universities.
+Twickenham (or Twickers) is the home ground for England’s national rugby union team, hosting Six Nations and Autumn Series matches, as well as various non-England matches.
+2023 saw England’s Red Roses play their first standalone fixture at the stadium.

-The stadium is also used as a concert venue and has hosted concerts by Beyoncé, Bon Jovi, Bryan Adams, the Eagles, Genesis, Iron Maiden, Lady Gaga, The Police, R.E.M., Rihanna, the Rolling Stones and U2.
+The stadium is also used as a concert venue and has hosted concerts by Beyoncé, Bon Jovi, Bryan Adams, the Eagles, Genesis, Iron Maiden, Lady Gaga, The Police, R.E.M., Rihanna, the Rolling Stones, U2 and Depeche Mode.

-With a capacity of 82,000, it is Europe’s fourth-largest, and the United Kingdom’s second-largest, stadium.
+With a capacity of over 82,000, it is the world’s largest dedicated Rugby Union stadium.

 What to see at the World Rugby Museum

-The World Rugby Museum has a permanent collection of over 38,000 artefacts including balls, boots, jerseys, programmes and other memorabilia, most of which is on display in the museum’s permanent galleries.
+The World Rugby Museum has a permanent collection of over 41,000 artefacts including balls, boots, jerseys, programmes and other memorabilia, a selection of which are on display in the museum’s permanent galleries.

 The museum’s highlights including the Calcutta Cup, the world’s oldest international football trophy, as well as the world’s oldest international football jersey.
 There are also several short films about the game plus an interactive zone where you can test your rugby skills.